pendoagnes222/pendoagnes222/README.md

 - 👋 Hi, I’m Agnes Pendo
-- 👀 I’m interested in
+- 👀 I’m interested in  Web Development.
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on an open source project.
+- 💞️ I’m looking to collaborate with programmers all over the world who have a passion on Webdeveloper.
-- 📫 How to reach me ...
+- 📫 Reach me out at pendoagne222@gmail.com

 <!---
 pendoagnes222/pendoagnes222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.